-We have two positions available for undergraduate interns for the summer of 2010 supported by National Science Foundation, Research Experience for Undergraduate.
+We have two positions available for undergraduate interns for the summer of 2011 supported by National Science Foundation, Research Experience for Undergraduate (contingent on funding)

 Title: Learning by Teaching a Synthetic Student -- A study of the effect of tutor learning using SimStudent as a teachable agent